Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
-Rates include averaging for all 50 states and for different Charger trim levels.
+Rate estimates include $500 policy deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all states and for different Charger trim levels.

 Insurance Price Range by Risk and Coverage